OnlineElite/wireframing/README.md

 * Design-to-code handoff – Developers can inspect elements, view CSS properties, and export assets directly.

 Whether you’re sketching low-fidelity wireframes or refining high-fidelity mockups, Figma streamlines the entire process and bridges the gap between design and development.

+## Benefits of Wireframing in Software Development

+Wireframing is an essential step in the software development process, offering multiple advantages that go beyond just visual planning.
+It acts as a bridge between ideas and implementation, helping teams align on structure, functionality, and user flow early on—before diving into code or detailed design.

+### 1. Clarifies the Product Vision
+Wireframes give developers, designers, and stakeholders a clear visual representation of what the product will look like.
+For example, as a frontend developer, receiving a complete mockup from the UI/UX team allows you to understand the layout, components, and required assets even before development starts.

+### 2. Enhances Team Communication
+With tools like Figma, teams can collaborate in real time, review design decisions, leave comments, and iterate quickly.
+This reduces misunderstandings and ensures everyone is on the same page—from designers to developers to project managers.

+### 3. Saves Time and Reduces Rework
+By identifying layout and navigation issues early in low-fidelity wireframes, teams can address problems before investing time in high-fidelity design or development.
+For instance, adjusting a layout in a sketch is far quicker than reworking live code.

+### 4. Improves Developer Efficiency
+Wireframes provide a blueprint for frontend developers, outlining the structure of the UI.
+This helps developers plan components, structure their code, and ensure consistency with design expectations.

+By guiding the design process and enhancing communication, wireframes help teams build better products—faster and with fewer surprises